-The Neptune Pool is refilled in August 2018 after being empty for over four years.
+The Neptune Pool in the process of refilling in August 2018 after being empty for over four years.

 The Neptune Pool was drained for renovation and repair of the plumbing and concrete shell as well as conservation of the Art Deco sculptures in 2008.